13-Peripherals

 Hayes Micromodem II, 1980 - Photo credit: Advertisement, Softalk, November 1980, back cover

 D.C.
 Hayes was one of the first companies to create a modem affordable to the home or hobby computer user.
 Its first product was made for the S-100 bus on Altair or similar computers.
 The success of this first product led to the creation of the Hayes Micromodem 100 (for S-100 computers) and the Hayes Micromodem II (for the Apple II).
-Released in 1979 and selling for $379, the Micromodem II worked at the standard transmission speeds of the day, 110 and 300 baud.
+Released in 1979 and selling for $379, this product worked at the standard transmission speeds of the day, 110 and 300 baud.
 Although the Micromodem II was a card that plugged into (usually) slot 2 on the Apple II, it had an external box, the “Microcoupler”, to which the phone line was attached.

 Another company that sold modem hardware for early microcomputers was Novation.
-Novation was in business as far back as 1970, selling an acoustic coupler that could be added onto Model 33 teletypes.[35]
-Around 1980, they created the Novation CAT, a 300 baud external modem that used an accoustic coupler.
+Novation was in business as far back as 1970, selling an acoustic coupler that could be added onto Model 33 teletypes.[41]
+Around 1980, they created the Novation CAT, a 300 baud external modem that used an acoustic coupler.
 In 1981 they brought out a better product, the Novation Apple-Cat II.
 This was a 300 baud modem that used the Bell 202 protocol.
 It also included software for BSR protocols (an early version of X-10) for control of home electronic appliances that were plugged into BSR-compatible modules.
 With additional hardware and software, it could work as a home answering machine, controlling a connected cassette recorder.
 A clock module could be added, to allow date and time stamping of files (with appropriate DOS extensions).
 Further, the Cat had a serial port that allowed another connection of a serial device, such as a printer or even an external second modem.

 Novation Apple-Cat II with telephone cradle